 Division of the Roman Empire - Reasons, Procedure, and Impacts

 Roman Empire was one of the greatest empires of the ancient world and the greatest in ancient European history.
-Roman Empire was founded in 27 BC when Augustus became Emperor and replaced the Roman Republic with Roman Empire.
-In 117 AD, the Roman Empire reached its zenith when many parts of western and southern Europe, North Arica, and western Asia came under the control of the Empire.
+Roman Empire was founded in 27 BC when Augustus became an emperor and replaced the Roman Republic with the Roman Empire.
+In 117 AD, the Roman Empire reached its zenith when many parts of western and southern Europe, North Africa, and western Asia came under the control of the Empire.

-But due to the expansion of the empire in the far-flung areas, it became much more difficult for the emperors to control the areas away from the center.
-The Crisis of the Third Century (235-284 AD) made it impossible for the emperor to rule the whole of the Roman Empire.
+However, due to its expansion in the far-flung areas, it became much more difficult for the emperors to control the areas away from the center.
+The Crisis of the Third Century (235-284 AD) made it impossible for the emperor to rule the entire Roman Empire.
 Consequently, it disintegrated into the Eastern Roman Empire (Byzantine Empire) and Western Roman Empire in 285 AD.

 Reasons

 Roman Empire faced threats from both its eastern and western sides.
 Germanic Tribes were their main enemy on the western side while they fought against the Parthian Empire (and Sassanid Empire later) of Persia on their eastern side.
 Despite its efforts, the Roman Empire could not vanish any opponents at its right and left flank.
-Therefore, it was becoming more and more difficult for the Empire to keep full attention on both sides.
+Therefore, it was a challenging task to keep full attention on both sides.

 Uprisings and rebellions were common in the Empire.
 Most of the time, the Roman Empire remained successful against rebellions.
-However, rebellions during wartime were much harder for the Roman Empire to be defeated.
+However, defeating rebellions during wartime was much harder for the Roman Empire.

-Roman Emperor Alexander Severus was assassinated in 235 AD.
-This assassination led to a long civil war, lasting for 50 years (235-284 AD), and is known as the Crisis of the Third Century.
-This crisis was the main cause of the First Division of the Roman Empire.
+After the assassination of the Roman Emperor Alexander Severus in 235 AD, a long civil war lasted for 50 years (235-284 AD).
+It is known as the Crisis of the Third Century, which was the chief cause of the First Division of the Roman Empire.

 First Division

-In 285 AD, Roman Emperor Diocletian appointed Maximian as the Emperor of the Western areas of the Empire.
-Both emperors were aided by two Caesars (subordinates), Galerius and Constantius Chlorus.
-Practically, there were four emperors of the Roman Empire, due to which this system is known as Tetrarchy.
+In 285 AD, Roman Emperor Diocletian appointed Maximian as the emperor of the Western areas of the Empire.
+Both emperors received support from two Caesars (subordinates), Galerius and Constantius Chlorus.
+This system is known as Tetrarchy because there were practically four emperors of the Roman Empire.

 Second Division

-Constantine died in 337 AD, after which a civil war started between the three sons of Constantine for the control of the Roman Empire.
-It resulted in the division of the empire into three parts.
-Later, Constantius II reunited the Roman Empire in 353 AD and became its Emperor.
+Constantine died in 337 AD, after which a civil war started between his three sons for the control of the Roman Empire.
+It resulted in the division of the Empire into three parts.
+Later, Constantius II reunited the Roman Empire in 353 AD and became its emperor.
 He is known as the first ruler of the Byzantine Empire (Eastern Roman Empire) as he moved his capital to the city of Byzantium (later Constantinople and now Istanbul).

 Last Division

-In 364 AD, Valentinian I became the emperor of the Roman Empire and immediately divided the Roman Empire again into the eastern and western sides by giving the eastern side of the empire to his brother Valens.
+In 364 AD, Valentinian I became the emperor of the Roman Empire.
+He immediately divided the Roman Empire again into the eastern and western sides by giving the former side to his brother Valens.
 This division lasted afterward as no one tried to reunite the whole Roman Empire again.

 Aftermath